hcsalmon1/TypeGo/Code Examples.md

 ```

 Methods are written in inside the struct.
 Again the Struct name can be omitted after '='
+Structs object names will be based on the first letter of the struct.
+So: Person -> p, Game -> g, Settings -> s
+You are still required to write this before member variables.
+I originally made it automatic but it created a lot of bugs.

 **Enums:**